jcdiazvelez/cra-ahlers-llh/README.md

 * C++ implementation of maximum-likelihood technique for reconstructing cosmic-ray anisotropy maps
 * Cite: [M. Ahlers et al 2016 ApJ 823 10](http://iopscience.iop.org/article/10.3847/0004-637X/823/1/10)

+## Notes: Note the change in format on the output fits files!

 ## scripts
 Collection of scripts for driving production of extraction, reconstruction and analysis of cosmic-ray data.